-If indirect immunofluorescence assay (IFA) patterns suggest collapsin response-mediator protein (CRMP)-5-IgG, then CRMP-5-IgG Western blot is performed at an additional charge.
+If the indirect immunofluorescence assay (IFA) patterns suggest collapsin response-mediator protein (CRMP)-5-IgG, then CRMP-5-IgG IFA titer and CRMP-5-IgG Western blot will be performed at an additional charge.

-If IFA pattern suggests antineuronal nuclear antibodies (ANNA)-1 antibody, then ANNA-1 and ANNA-2 immunoblot is performed at an additional charge.
+If the IFA pattern suggests antineuronal nuclear antibody type 1 (ANNA-1), then ANNA-1 immunoblot, ANNA-1 IFA titer, and ANNA-2 immunoblot will be performed at an additional charge.

-If IFA pattern suggests N-methyl-D-aspartate (NMDA)-receptor, then NMDA-receptor cell-binding assay (CBA) and NMDA-receptor titer are performed at an additional charge.
+If the IFA pattern suggests adaptor protein 3 beta 2 (AP3B2) antibody, then AP3B2 cell-binding assay (CBA) and AP3B2 IFA titer will be performed at an additional charge.

 Investigating idiopathic dysautonomic symptoms